MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/windows-server-2016-improvements.md

 To provide more accurate time, the defaults for polling frequencies and clock updates are increased, which allows us to make small adjustments more frequently.
 This change causes more User Datagram Protocol (UDP)/NTP traffic.
 These packets are small, so there should be little or no effect over broadband links.
 The benefit is that time should be better on a wider variety of hardware and environments.

 For battery-backed devices, increasing the polling frequency can cause issues.
 Battery devices don't store the time while turned off.
-When they resume, it might require frequent corrections to the clock.
+When they resume, they might require frequent corrections to the clock.
 Increasing the polling frequency causes the clock to become unstable and could also use more power.
 We recommend that you don't change the client default settings.

 Domain controllers (DCs) should be minimally affected even with the multiplied effect of the increased updates from NTP clients in an Active Directory domain.
 NTP has a much smaller resource consumption compared to other protocols and a marginal effect.
 You're more likely to reach limits for other domain functionality before being affected by the increased settings for Windows Server 2016.
-Active Directory does use secure NTP, which tends to sync time less accurately than simple NTP, but we've verified it can scale up to clients two Stratum away from the primary domain controller (PDC).
+Active Directory does use secure NTP, which tends to sync time less accurately than simple NTP.
+We've verified that it can scale up to clients two Stratum away from the primary domain controller (PDC).

 As a conservative plan, you should reserve 100 NTP requests per second per core.
 For instance, with a domain made up of four DCs with four cores each, you should be able to serve 1,600 NTP requests per second.
 If you have 10,000 clients configured to sync time once every 64 seconds, and the requests are received uniformly over time, you would see 10,000/64, or around 160 requests/second, spread across all DCs.
 This amount falls easily within our 1,600 NTP requests/sec based on this example.
-These planning recommendations are conservative and have a large dependency on your network, processor speeds, and loads.
+These planning recommendations are conservative and largely depend on your network, processor speeds, and loads.
 As always, baseline and test in your environments.

 If your DCs are running with a considerable CPU load, greater than 40%, this load almost certainly adds noise to NTP responses and affects your time accuracy in your domain.
 Again, you need to test in your environment to understand the actual results.